-After your case has been heard and you are convicted of DUI, your current insurance company may or may not renew your policy.
-If they elect not to renew your policy, the rates may be so high that you cannot afford it.
+After your case has been heard and you are convicted of DUI, your current insurance company may not renew your policy.
+If they elect not to renew your policy, the rates may be so high that you cannot afford insurance through the same company should you try to buy another policy.
 At this point, you would shop your insurance in California just as if you had not been canceled.
-Expect to pay up to 60 or 75% more for your coverage.
-Most of the name-brand carriers will not offer a quote, but many regional carriers will.
-In some situations, the driver may be required to file an SR-22 form with the California Department of Motor Vehicles which is how you show proof that you are carrying the minimum liability coverage.
+Freeway can insure you – even with a DUI, so a quick call to 888-777-5620 could help you a lot.
+Also note that you may be required to file an SR-22 form with the California Department of Motor Vehicles which is how you show proof that you are carrying the minimum liability coverage.
 Typically the vehicle owner must file this form for three years following the date of the conviction; not every company is willing to do that, but Freeway offers this service.

-Even if you feel embarrassed about your DUI conviction, it is important that you shop your new policy with an independent broker.
-Using a broker will save you time and money since they generally represent multiple carriers and can deliver the best deal.
-California’s independent brokers are self-employed and willing to put the needs of their client over the needs of the insurance carrier.
-They deal with drivers that may have blemishes on their driving records and are experts at finding the best value for their clients.
+Even if you feel embarrassed about your DUI conviction, it is important that you shop your new policy with an independent agency, like Freeway Insurance.
+This will save you time and money since brokers generally represent multiple carriers and can deliver you the best deal.

 Pass on Optional Coverages.

 Consider opting against coverages like rental reimbursement, towing reimbursement, medical payments, or uninsured motorist.
 Of these, uninsured motorist coverage is the most important since it will pay for your injuries if you are hit and injured by another driver who does not have insurance or doesn’t have enough insurance.
-You should take into consideration that approximately one in six drivers does not carry auto insurance and many that do carry insurance only carry the state minimum coverage.
+Remember that approximately one in six drivers does not carry auto insurance (this is against the law) and many that do carry insurance only carry the state minimum coverage.